How to Ace the Harvard Interview

 Sample Answer

 Here’s an answer to “what are you passionate about?”
-You can use this response as a guide on how to answer similar questions:

 I am most passionate about learning and teaching.
 You’ll be hard-pressed to find me without a book in my hands!
 My favorite genre is historical non-fiction.
 I enjoy learning more about the world’s past to see the progression we’ve made as a society.